Republican Party of Florida: Social policies

-In May 2008, the party claimed in an email that Cuban leader Fidel Castro endorsed Obama.
-Politifact found that to be false, and added it "...comes off less like a joke and more like an intentional smear."

 Symbols and name

 The mascot symbol, historically, is the elephant.
 A political cartoon by Thomas Nast, published in Harper's Weekly on November 7, 1874, is considered the first important use of the symbol.
 In the early 20th century, the usual symbol of the Republican Party in Midwestern states such as Indiana and Ohio was the eagle, as opposed to the Democratic rooster.
 This symbol still appears on Indiana ballots.

 After the 2000 election, the color red became associated with the GOP although it has not been officially adopted by the party.
 On election night 2000, for the first time ever, all major broadcast networks utilized the same color scheme for the electoral map: red states for George W. Bush (Republican nominee) and blue states for Al Gore (Democratic nominee).
 Although the color red is unofficial and informal, it is widely recognized by the media and the public to represent the GOP.
 Partisan supporters now often use the color red for promotional materials and campaign merchandise.

 Lincoln Day, Reagan Day, or Lincoln-Reagan Day, is the primary annual fundraising celebration held by many state and county organizations of the Republican Party.
 The events are named after Republican Presidents Abraham Lincoln and Ronald Reagan.